 Palestine: 5 Palestinians kidnapped near Ramallah, one near Jenin

 Kerry: Netanyahu “was wrong” on opposing Iran nuclear talks

-Palestine: Palestinian stabbed by Israeli settlers in Hebron
+Palestine: Israeli settlers attack Palestinian shop in Hebron

-Palestine: Israeli soldiers open fire on Palestinian car near Nablus
+Palestine: Israeli extremists open fire on Palestinian homes in Bethlehem

 Almost all children now believe they go to school to pass exams.
 The idea that they may be there for an education is irrelevant.
 Leading companies are struggling to recruit teenagers with basic skills because schools have been turned into “exam factories”, business leaders have warned.
 Many employers had been left “disheartened and downright frustrated” by poor levels of literacy, numeracy, communication and timekeeping among school leavers and graduates.
 Overemphasis on sitting exams and hitting targets throughout compulsory education had robbed children of the chance to develop the “soft” skills needed in the work place.
 Business leaders believed the emphasis on passing exams at school meant children failed to develop other skills, including the ability to hold a conversation, display good work ethic, turn upon time and apply basic literacy and numeracy.